jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli.md

 # subsystem

-a subsystem resource is a customizable feature of the server.
-A subsystem has a name a subsystem contains a set of attributes.
+A subsystem has a name
+a subsystem contains a set of attributes.

 ## syntax of the operation to get a subsystem